3 Common Golf Mental Game Mistakes

 Solution – think about what you want to accomplish and program your mind and body with a good pre-shot routine.
 Analyse the environmental factors that will influence the shot, have a clear target and decide how the ball will get there.
 This will help you visualize the shot in your mind and feel the swing required to send the ball to your target.

 Focusing on Score

 The result of your mental game will either unlock or hinder your true potential on the course.
-To practice your mental game, check out our golf vacations here.
+To practice your mental game, check out some of our golf vacations here.